CalFlora Logo information on wild California plants for conservation, education, and appreciation

 How can I identify plants?

-We ask that you only contribute observations for plants that you can comfortably and confidently identify.
+Please contribute only observations for plants that you can comfortably and confidently identify.

 Identifying plants is a lot like reading books... there are some books that are easy to read, and some that are hard.
 Likewise some plants are easy to identify, and some are more difficult.
 You generally get better at reading by tackling progressively harder books, expanding your vocabulary and learning as you go.

-Calflora has a tiny staff that is committed to helping you learn more about plants, but unfortunately we do not have the resources to identify plants.
+Calflora staff is committed to helping you learn more about plants, but unfortunately we do not have the resources to identify plants.
 There are many other resources available to help expand the number of plants you recognize.
-If your plant was growing in the wild, you can try contacting your local chapter of the California Native Plant Society, Botanical Garden, or herbarium (to find your local California herbarium, search Index Herbariorum, and use "California" for state).
-You can also try joining the California Native Plant Discussion Group administered by Greg McCann.
+If your plant was growing in the wild, you can try contacting your local chapter of the California Native Plant Society.
 Also, the people who work at native nurseries can be very helpful in identifying local plants.

 If your plant was NOT growing in the wild, you should try asking at your local plant nurseries or Botanical Garden.The UC Davis Herbarium also offers plant identification services to the public for a fee.

-We encourage you to obtain permission to collect a specimen of the plant in question, and share that specimen with experts in that plant group.
+If all else fails, you can also obtain permission to collect a specimen of the plant in question, and share that specimen with experts in that plant group.

 What information do you need for observations?